GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 - `region` - your region for a VPC and a GKE cluster
 - `prefix` - the prefix that will be added to the default names of resources provisioned by the configuration
 - `tpu_node_pools` - The  template shows an example configuration for one TPU node pool with a single `v5litepod-4` slice.
 Modify the `tpu_node_pools` variable to provision different TPU node pool configurations, as described below.
-- `cput_node_pools` - The template shows an example configuration for a number of CPU node pools as outlined in the [High Level Architecture section](#high-level-architecture)
+- `cpu_node_pools` - The template shows an example configuration for a number of CPU node pools as outlined in the [High Level Architecture section](#high-level-architecture)
 - `create_artifact_registry` - set to `true` to create a new artifact registry
 - `create_performance_testing_infrastructure` - set to `true` if you want to provision and configure Pubsub and BigQuery resources to support tracking and managing performance metrics.